Indian princess: Pocahontas

-In the early twentieth century, Native American women often portrayed Pocahontas on-stage during World's Fairs.
+In the early 20th century, Native American women often portrayed Pocahontas on-stage during World's Fairs.
 For instance, Pamunkey women assumed the role of Pocahontas during the 1907 Jamestown Exposition.
 Spectator perceptions and conceptions of the certainty of these representations were often fielded, and dictated by, Native Americans women, even if gilded wage labor and monetary exchange initially ensnared such women in boom-and-bust economies.

 The Disney character Pocahontas, eponymous star of the 1995 Disney film is the most famous modern representation of an Indian princess.
 She has been inducted to the ranks of the Disney Princess franchise.
 Critical reception of her character has panned her overly sexualized portrayal, especially as the real Pocahontas was "a child of ten years old" during the events fictionalized by Disney.
 Her appearance was modeled on a number of sources, including Eskimo-French Canadian/Cree actress Irene Bedard, who provided the character's speaking voice, Powhatan historian Shirley Little Dove Custolow, and her sister Debbie White Dove, white American model Christy Turlington, and Dyna Taylor, a then-21-year-old senior at the California Institute of the Arts, who was used as the model for the character's face.
 Taylor, who is of Filipino descent, was paid about $200 for four modeling sessions, saying, "I work across from a Disney Store.
 When they show the promos, certain expressions are really familiar."
-The fictional Pocahontas is portrayed as being different from the rest of her Powhatan tribe, particularly as it relates to her relationship with John Smith, the European character she falls in love with.
+The fictional Pocahontas is portrayed as being different from the rest of the Powhatan Confederacy, particularly as it relates to her relationship with John Smith, the European character she falls in love with.
 Unlike her violent and unfriendly tribe, Pocahontas is gentle and loving.
-She represents the “noble savage” in her willingness to defy the stereotypical traits assigned to indigenous people, instead of embracing traits of the colonists, specifically her adventurous spirit which allows her to turn her back on her past and embrace new opportunities.
+She represents the “noble savage” in her willingness to defy the stereotypical traits assigned to indigenous people, instead embracing traits of the colonists, specifically her adventurous spirit which allows her to turn her back on her past and embrace new opportunities.